Patients think someone is watching out for them

 In his office he peppered me with questions.
 Some were about why I had come to Boston to get diagnosed.
 I told him that I had been unable to get diagnosed in Cincinnati.
 I told him why and that I needed to escape the influence of my primary care physician.

 When I finally was taken to Dr. Goldstein’s office he was being shadowed by a group of students.
 He asked if I minded if they observed.
+I did not care.

 He asked me question after question, including why I had come to Boston to get diagnosed.
 I told him I just wanted a fresh opinion unfettered by any previous opinion.
 He said that could not be why I was here and kept up the interrogation.

 Charm went out the window.
 I leapt from my seat and threw myself into his desk like a linebacker driving into a practice sled on a football field.
 I did it again and again, each time the things on his desk jumping, rattling, and sliding, each time my thinking they would fall on the floor and break.
-After the sixth or seventh time I stood up and said, “How do you know I assaulted your desk?”
+After the sixth or seventh time I stood up and loudly said, “How do you know I assaulted your desk?”

 You, as a patient, need to be worried about the people like that who are in medicine, but no one can warn you about them.
 I cannot warn you about her.
 One of her best friends is a lawyer with a reputation for being unprofessional and unscrupulous.
 The least vulgar thing I ever heard any other lawyer say about him is, “He’s a piece of work, isn’t he?”
 He told my lawyers to tell me that he took this personally and vowed to maintain a vendetta against me for the rest of my life.
 And he has.
 That is violation of his professional ethics for which the state bar could punish him if I were not too beat up to pursue it.
 (PTSD is a strange thing to experience.
 The necessary documents can be sitting in front of me.
 I can look at the words on the pages, but I cannot read them.)

 So the nurse pushed his buttons too.
 And pushed her husband’s buttons.
 It appears that her husband is the one who signed up my email address at hundreds of penis enlargement sites to flood me with vile spam.
 Unless that too was her lawyer.
+I had been offered a lot of money for that email address, enough to buy a small house, repeatedly.
+There were several people who called every year hoping I’d change my mind.
+Now it was worthless.
+I wish I could publish it here, but that only would make the spam worse.

 In spite of all of the injuries they caused to my body and my marriage and my finances, I hadn’t thought about making artwork about any of them.
 I have enough trouble inventing reasons to keep breathing.
 If breathing didn’t happen naturally, I would let it stop.
 At the time of this writing, twenty times a day I am in one kind of pain or another because of what they have done, but I was trying not to be.
 I was trying to forget.
 But her lawyer keeps invading my life over and over.
 He keeps persuading unsuspecting people to befriend me and try to get me to say something they can use to drag me back into court.
 He persuades them that I’m some kind of demon who must be stopped from ruining the life of this poor, innocent nurse.